-- Director of “The Last Five Years” (Cabrillo Stage); “The Trojan Women,” “The Way of the World” and “Winter’s Tale” (Franklin Stage Company); and “Mary’s Wedding” and “Master Harold and the Boys” (kicking pig production).
+- Director of “The Last Five Years” at the Cabrillo Stage; “The Trojan Women,” “The Way of the World” and “Winter’s Tale” at the Franklin Stage Company; and “Mary’s Wedding” and “Master Harold and the Boys” at Kicking Pig Production

-- Her original work, “Reading by Lightning,” premiered in NYC in 2007.
+- Original work, “Reading by Lightning,” premiered in NYC in 2007

-- Served as Assistant Director for the Humana Festival of New American Plays (2010) and for Eugene O’Neill Theater Center (2008).
+- Served as Assistant Director for the Humana Festival of New American Plays in 2010 and for Eugene O’Neill Theater Center in 2008

-- Assisted Jeremy Skidmore on the Helen Hayes Award-winning production of “Angels in America: Millenium Approaches” in Washington, D.C.
-(Forum Theater, 2009).
+- Assisted UNCSA alumnus Jeremy Skidmore on the Helen Hayes Award-winning production of “Angels in America: Millenium Approaches” in Washington, D.C. at the Forum Theater, 2009

-- Spearheaded the SILICON DANCE PROJECT (2002), the first-ever collaboration between the Ankara State Opera’s Modern Dance Company and an American theater company.
+- Spearheaded the Silicon Dance Project, the first-ever collaboration between the Ankara State Opera’s Modern Dance Company and an American theater company in 2002.
 The project toured to Turkey, Massachusetts, New York City, Connecticut and Washington, D.C.

 Awards, Recognitions and Honors

 - Recipient of a Faculty Leadership Grant from the Thomas S. Kenan Institute for the Arts

 - Recipient of the Kenan Fellowship at Kennedy Center

 - Recipient of a choreography grant from the Arts Council of Winston-Salem/Forsyth County for the creation of a new movement work inspired by Fugard’s “The Island”